 iTunes is hot mess.
 Bloated and ponderous, iTunes continues Apple’s ongoing trend of having lost its design mojo.
 But fear not: there are some pretty good iTunes alternatives for macOS Sierra.

-Here then are ten standout replacements for Apple’s media behemoth.
+Here then are twelve standout replacements for Apple’s media behemoth.

 Clementine: Tons of Features for Any Power User

 Clementine is a full-featured, cross-platform, open source music application that plays audio CDs, MP3, Ogg Vorbis, FLAC, and more.
-It can be set up to search and play music from your local library or content you’ve uploaded to your cloud storage like Dropbox, Google Drive, OneDrive, and Box.
-It also features support for a number of Internet radio streaming services including Spotify, SoundCloud, and Grooveshark.
+You can set it up to search and play music from your local library or content you’ve uploaded to cloud storage like Dropbox, Google Drive, OneDrive, and Box.
+Clementine also features support for a number of Internet radio streaming services, including Spotify, SoundCloud, and Grooveshark.

-In other words: it is a power user’s music player.
-It has robust tagging tools, album cover artwork, an equalizer, visualizations, lyrics, and podcast support.
+In other words, Clementine is a power user’s music player.
+It offers robust tagging tools, album cover artwork, an equalizer, visualizations, lyrics, and podcast support.
 Creating and curating playlists is particularly emphasized, with options to add not only files and folders, but internet streams as well.

 VOX: The Little Player that Can Do Everything

-Vox is one of those iTunes replacements that finds its way onto many lists, and with good reason.
+Vox finds its way onto many lists like this, and with good reason.
 By all appearances, Vox seems simple enough—with its mini interface almost reminiscent of Napster-era Winamp—but it’s really packed with scads of features.
-Tops among these is the ability to import your iTunes and personal library, and integration with SoundCloud and YouTube.
+Top among these is the ability to import your iTunes and personal library, and integration with SoundCloud and YouTube.
 For a $10 in-app purchase, you can even get access to over 30,000 Internet radio stations (no, that’s not a misprint).

-If that’s not enough to pull you in, Vox also includes an equalizer, gapless playback, Sonos and Airplay support, as well as the option to download playback control extensions, so you can use Vox with your Apple EarBuds, create playback shortcuts, or your Apple TV Remote.
+If that’s not enough to pull you in, Vox also includes an equalizer, gapless playback, and Sonos and Airplay support.
+It also lets you download playback control extensions, so you can listen to Vox with your Apple EarBuds, create playback shortcuts, or incorporate your Apple TV Remote.

-Vox is free to download and use (apart from the radio feature), though it will remind you frequently to try its LOOP Music Cloud Storage, which gives you unlimited storage meaning you can upload as many files as you want, giving you access to your music wherever you go.
-LOOP isn’t cheap, however, particularly when compared to other cloud storage services.
+Vox is free to download and use (apart from the radio feature), though it reminds you frequently to try its LOOP Music Cloud Storage, which gives you unlimited storage you can use to upload as many files as you want and listen to them wherever you go.
+LOOP isn’t cheap, however ($4.99 per month), particularly when compared to other cloud storage services.

 Nightingale: Simple and Customizable with Tons of Plugins

-Nightingale is another open-source iTunes alternative that’s actually a little reminiscent of older versions of iTunes, available for Windows, Mac, and Linux.
+Nightingale is another open-source iTunes alternative that’s actually a little reminiscent of older versions of iTunes.
+It’s available for Windows, Mac, and Linux.